TexasDigitalLibrary/dspace-reports/README.md

 # dspace-reports

-A python3-based tool to generate and email statistical reports for [DSpace 7.x](https://github.com/DSpace/DSpace) repository administrators.
+A tool written in Python to generate and email statistical reports for [DSpace 7.x](https://github.com/DSpace/DSpace) repository administrators.

 ## Requirements